clickcrystals-development/ClickCrystals/README.md

 After all these months, we finally made it through development stage!
 ClickCrystals Version 1 is NOW OFFICIAL.
 Thank you every much to those of you that were og and supportive throughout our journey!
-To those of you that have joined before ClickCrystals Version 1, you will be given an OG-USER rank!
+To those of you that have joined our discord before ClickCrystals Version 1, you will be given an OG-USER rank!

+Thanks again for the support!
 Happy coding and cpvping!

 \- ClickCrystal dev team